Electric Bill Before Solar

 Curiously for a state without standard net metering South Dakota does have statewide interconnection standards governing how you get tied onto the grid.
 The standards are solid overall, adopting the same 4-tiered system we’ve seen in other states.
 There is, of course, always room for improvement.
 First we’d like to see requirements for a redundant external disconnect switch prohibited.
 Currently that decision is left to the utility.
 We’d also like to see insurance requirements eliminated for residential systems.
 Currently a tier 1 system (those under 10 kw, which covers most residential systems) require only “proof of adequate homeowners, general liability or commercial liability insurance sufficient to insure against all reasonably foreseeable direct liabilities given the size of the small generator facility.”
 While that requirement is certainly less onerous than others we’ve seen, we think that any insurance requirement is unnecessarily constraining on small systems and their very low risk of accident or injury.

-5kW Example Return on Investment in South Dakota
+Example 5kW (5000 Watt DC STC) Solar System Return on Investment in South Dakota

 Installing a typical 5kW solar system should start at about $25,000.
 Don’t worry – even without state incentives, you can still knock a big chunk off the price.